-Chapter 3 in Smith et al title, Better than carrots or sticks, focuses on procedures.
+Chapter 3 in Smith et al’s, Better than Carrots or Sticks, focuses on procedures.
 Finally, I can explore pragmatic procedures and routines to use in my classroom.
 But before I get there, this quote sticks out to me from the introduction to chapter 3.

 “But too often, teachers’ classroom-management skills are considered individually, without thought to their effect on the larger organization.
-An unruly classroom doesn’t only affect a few dozen people – it affects the entire building and undermines efforts to nurture a more positive climate across the school.” – Better than carrots or sticks: Restorative practices for positive classroom management by Dominique Smith, Dough Fisher and Nancy Frey.
+An unruly classroom doesn’t only affect a few dozen people – it affects the entire building and undermines efforts to nurture a more positive climate across the school.” – Better than Carrots or Sticks by Dominique Smith, Dough Fisher and Nancy Frey.

 My first reaction to this quote was anxiety.
 Are the management procedures or pedagogy in my room negatively affecting anyone else in my building?
 Further reflection leads me to realize that I do not completely know what my building values in respect to classroom management.
 We have a student handbook.
 Overall, the atmosphere seems to look toward engagement and student work.
-But I know that looks a lot different to different people in the building.
+But I know that may look a lot different to to the variety of staff members in the building.

 We are a large building with over 120 teachers and 6 administrators in the building.
 Multiple philosophies are present and often expressed in large group kind of meetings.
 Plus, there are so many rumors to what is actually happening in classrooms.
 It’s difficult to discern what the building values.
 This further reflection brings me out of anxiety to a place of calm.
 A huge part of teaching language with a focus on comprehension involves being present to the human beings in front of me.
 A large part of that is adapting to how the energy or lack of energy in the building affects students.